pagkly/Zed/Investopedia3/Earnest Money Definition.md

 Earnest Money Definition
 ## What Is Earnest Money?

 Earnest money is a deposit made to a seller that represents a buyer's good faith to buy a home.
 The money gives the buyer extra time to get financing and conduct the title search, property appraisal, and inspections before closing.
-In many ways, earnest money can be considered a deposit on a home, an escrow deposit, or [good faith money](https://www.investopedia.com/terms/g/goodfaithmoney.asp).
+In many ways, earnest money can be considered a deposit on a home, an escrow deposit, or [[good faith money]](https://www.investopedia.com/terms/g/goodfaithmoney.asp).

 ## Understanding Earnest Money

 In most cases, earnest money is delivered when the sales contract or purchase agreement is signed, but it can also be attached to the offer.
-Once deposited, the funds are typically held in an [escrow](https://www.investopedia.com/terms/e/escrow.asp) account until closing, at which time the deposit is applied to the buyer's down payment and closing costs.
+Once deposited, the funds are typically held in an [[escrow]](https://www.investopedia.com/terms/e/escrow.asp) account until closing, at which time the deposit is applied to the buyer's down payment and closing costs.

 ### Key Takeaways